The What Ifs of Travel

 What if the Airline Loses My Luggage

 The idea of an airline losing luggage is one of the bigger causes of travel anxiety out there.
 The idea is annoying, especially when you just arrived for vacation.
 If it does happen, we promise it’s not the end of the world.
 The good news is that odds are your luggage isn’t lost as much as it’s delayed.

-The first thing you need to do is contact your airline’s baggage office, in the baggage claim area.
-File the bag-claim form they give you and ask about their policy for reimbursing you for lost toiletries and other essentials.
+Before leaving the airport, the first thing you need to do is contact your airline’s baggage office, located in the baggage claim area.
+File the lost bag form they give you and ask about their policy for reimbursing you for lost toiletries and other essentials.
 Also verify how to contact them for follow up and the hours they can be reached.
 Most bags are recovered and will be delivered to you (at home, a hotel, wherever) at the airline’s expense, so make sure you stay polite.
 Keep receipts of all replacement items you purchased.
 Minimize the inconvenience of lost luggage by seeing our packing tips.

 About 2% of delayed luggage disappears forever.
 If your bag vanishes for good, there’s a form you can fill out that itemizes what was inside.

-Remember not to pack valuables such as, cash, jewelry, artwork, or electronics in your checked luggage.
-The airlines are not liable to reimburse you for these items.
+Remember not to pack valuables such as cash, jewelry, artwork, or electronics in your checked luggage.
+The airlines typically don’t reimburse for these items.
 Reimbursement amounts are usually minimal.
 Best to have trip insurance as a fall back.

 When All Else Fails: